xieyuheng/inner/topics/language-design-diary/report-on-the-little-typer/5--lists-lists-and-more-lists.md

+---
-# 5. Lists, Lists, and More Lists
+title: 5.
+Lists, Lists, and More Lists

-2021-04-22
+date: 2021-04-22
+---

-## Eliminators of Inductive types
+# Eliminators of Inductive types

 In both cases,
 the step accepts every argument